|

 Palace FC, playing just once.
 On 23 September 1983,

-Fashanu joined Lincoln City FC on a free transfer, he went onto appear
+Fashanu joined Lincoln City FC on a free transfer, going on to appear

 36 times in the League, scoring eleven times.
 It was enough to get